kamilburda/gimp-python-wrappers/README.md

 # Wrappers for GIMP Python Plug-ins

-This repository aims to improve development of Python plug-ins for [GIMP 3](https://www.gimp.org/) by providing the following:
+This project aims to improve development of Python plug-ins for [GIMP 3](https://www.gimp.org/) by providing the following:

-* A simplified means to call GIMP plug-ins, built-in procedures, and apply layer effects (GEGL operations):
+* A simplified means to call GIMP plug-ins and apply layer effects (GEGL operations):
   ```
   ...
   pdb.plug_in_jigsaw(image=image, drawables=[layer])